Jump To

 • Tensing their body

-• Putting down their head with their eyes looking up
+• Lowering their head and looking up at you

 Daily Habits

-Pigs find a lot of comfort in daily routines, and can become annoyed or afraid if their routine is disrupted, so be extra gentle and allow extra time if you’re asking your pigs to do something they aren’t used to doing like going to a new pasture or barn.
+Pigs find a lot of comfort in daily routines and can become annoyed or afraid if their routine is disrupted, so be extra gentle and allow extra time if you’re asking your pig residents to do something they aren’t used to doing, like going to a new pasture or barn.
 You should also anticipate quite a bit of displeasure if you disrupt or delay their meals!

 Flight Zone